 Both of these are good options, although one may work better depending on your marketing strategy.

 You can use call to action in marketing or explainer videos for different purposes.
-Here are some of the most used possibilities:
+Here are some popular examples of how to end a video:

 - Visit your website.
 You can direct them to your homepage, landing page, or product page.